CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 ## 💻 Working locally

 We can also use Git on our local machine to perform similar tasks as we do on Github.
-So we have the following question:
+So we need to address the following question:

 {{<note type="question" title="❓">}}

-How can we get a local copy of an existing Github repository on our local machine.
+How can we get a copy of an existing Github repository on our local machine?

 {{</note>}}

-In other words, we need to get a copy of the repository on Github on to our device.
+In other words, we need to get a local copy of the repository on Github.

 {{<note type="note" title="cloning">}}

 We call a local copy of a Github repository a **clone**.

-The process of copying a remote repo on to a local machine is known as **cloning**.
+The process of copying a remote repository on to a local machine is known as **cloning**.

+A repository on Github is said to be **remote**.

+A repository on our own computer is said to be **local**.

 {{</note>}}